On the eastern side of the square, stands the Cathedral of Sant’Agata, Duomo di Catania, from which the square takes its name.

 The Cathedral was destroyed by the earthquake of 1693, and was rebuilt in the 18th century by the architect Girolamo Palazzotto, with the facade designed by Giovanni Battista Vaccarini.
 In 1857, the bell tower of the Cathedral was completed, and the current layout of the churchyard appeared in the 19th century.

-To the south of the square, there is the Palazzo del Seminario dei Chierici, a Baroque palace rebuilt after the earthquake of the Val di Noto, in the first decades of the 18th century by the architect Alonzo di Benedetto, and subsequently enlarged in 1757 by Francesco Battaglia.
+To the south of the square, there is Palazzo del Seminario dei Chierici, a Baroque palace rebuilt after the earthquake of Val di Noto, in the first decades of the 18th century, by the architect Alonzo di Benedetto, and subsequently enlarged in 1757 by Francesco Battaglia.

 To the right of the Palace of the Seminary of the Clerics, there is the Amenano Fountain (Fontana dell’Amenano), a beautiful fountain built in 1867 in Carrara marble by the Neapolitan sculptor Tito Angelini.
 The sculpture depicts the Amenano river as a young man holding a cornucopia from which water flows into a convex basin.

-Across the square from the Palazzo dei Chierici, we can find the Palazzo degli Elefanti, where the Town Hall is housed.
-Like most buildings in Catania, the Palace of the Elephants was also destroyed by the earthquake of 1693.
-The palazzo was rebuilt after the terrible event by Giovan Battista Longobardo, with the collaboration of Giovanni Battista Vaccarini, responsible for the east, south and west facades, and of Carmelo Battaglia, who designed the north facade.
+Across the square from Palazzo dei Chierici, we can find Palazzo degli Elefanti, where the Town Hall is housed.
+Like most buildings in Catania, the Palace of the Elephants was also destroyed by the earthquake of 1693, and rebuilt after the terrible event by Giovan Battista Longobardo, with the collaboration of Giovanni Battista Vaccarini, responsible for the east, south and west facades, and of Carmelo Battaglia, who designed the north facade.